 - Tap on the Incubator you want to use.

-You can also buy additional three-use Incubators from the Shop.
-They cost 150 Pokécoins and break after you've used them three times, but let you incubate as many Eggs as you have, all at the same time.
+You can also buy additional three-use Incubators, as well as three-use Super Incubators from the Shop.
+They cost 150 PokéCoins and break after three uses.

 - Tap the Incubator button at the bottom right.